A Bit of Background

 I received formal Chinese medicine (acupuncture) training at Endeavour College of Natural Health in Perth, Western Australia.
 Since that time I have continued to learn privately, and see Chinese medicine as an endless field of study.
 My principal interest lies in the collection of ancient writings known as the 黃帝內經 Huàngdì Nèijīng, and while I am certainly no expert in this field, it is from this that I draw most of my inspiration for practice.

 I have a diploma in Biodynamic Craniosacral Therapy from the Body Intelligence school of training and have done further study and training with the Institute for Craniosacral Training in Brisbane.
+BCST is a truly wonderful practice and, I feel, a welcome balsam for our face-paced world.

 Since early 2024, my acupuncture practice has been based at Ondol Oriental Medicine Clinic in Toowong, where I practice 3 days a week.
+I currently offer craniosacral sessions at Vessel in Paddington two days a week.

 Philosophy

 The philosophies and perspectives of the practitioner will always influence how they practice and who it is that seeks out their expertise.
 Our own unique orientation to life will colour our approach to what we do.
 Given that my life has been primarily oriented to exploration, it naturally follows that this is my most comfortable approach to treatment.
-That is to say, I am less interested in removing symptoms as I am in using symptoms as catalysts for growth and the exploration of deeper levels of our life and being.
+That is to say, I am less interested in removing symptoms as I am in using symptoms as catalysts for growth and the discovery of deeper levels of our life and being.

 However, it is also the case that pain, sickness and disease cause suffering, and it is the medico’s task to alleviate this suffering.
 So all aloof philosophies aside, I fundamentally seek to provide the necessary care, attention, energy, knowledge and skill to achieve whatever degree of alleviation I may be able. إِنْ شَاءَ ٱللَّٰهُ.